elixir-cloud-aai/proTES/README.md

 ![proTES-overview][image-protes-overview]
 *proTES Gateway: Enhancing [Task Execution Service (TES)][res-ga4gh-tes] with Middleware Logic*
-* The proTES gateway may serve as a crucial component in federated compute networks based on the [GA4GH Cloud] [res-ga4gh-cloud] ecosystem.
-  Its primary purpose is to provide centralized features to a federated network of independently operated  [GA4GH][] TES instances.
+* The proTES gateway may serve as a crucial component in federated compute networks based on the [GA4GH Cloud][res-ga4gh-cloud] ecosystem.
+Its primary purpose is to provide centralized features to a federated network of independently operated [GA4GH][res-ga4gh] TES instances.
 As such, it can serve, for example, as a compatibility layer, a load balancer workload distribution layer, a public entry point to an enclave of independent compute nodes, or a means of collecting telemetry.
 * When TES requests are received, proTES applies a configured middlewares before forwarding the requests to appropriate TES instances in the network.
 A plugin system makes it easy to write and inject middlewares tailored to specific